astrix37/akeru-cloud-access/README.md

 }
 ```

-####Akeru Remote Policy
+#### Akeru Remote Policy
-create this IAM role and allow the previous role to assume it
+Create this IAM role and allow the previous role to assume it.
+This will need to be the same as the default trust policy
+specified below.
 ```

 {